Free digital literacy lessons

 Digital Matters is a free platform for teachers and parents to help children aged 9-11 learn about online safety.

 Engage children in critical thinking with interactive quizzes and stories featuring realistic scenarios.
-Each lesson includes clear links to curriculum areas across England, Wales, Scotland and Northern Ireland, opportunities to involve parents in online safety and supporting documents to make teaching easier.
+Each lesson includes clear links to curriculum areas across England, Wales, Scotland and Northern Ireland, opportunities to involve parents in online safety and supporting documents to make teaching the topics easier.

 Interactive Learning